Latest colouring sheet I completed #leadershipiscolourful

 A calm leader …

-- Digs deep with their central compass to do what’s right.
-Using our personal or organizational core values helps us in difficult situations.
+1. Digs deep with their central compass to do what’s right.
+Using our personal or organizational core values helps us in different situations.

-- Doesn’t boss people around yet is calm in their style and direct.
-This leadership style always earns respect.
+3. Doesn’t boss people around yet is calm in their style and direct.
+This leaderships style always earns respect.

 Continually challenging ourselves, cultivates personal leadership and maintains healthy working relationships.